ratal/mdfreader/README.md

 Reading channels defined by a formula will require sympy.

-Cython is required to compile dataRead module for reading quickly exotic data (not byte aligned or containing hidden bytes).
-However, if cython compilation fails, bitarray becomes required (slower, pure python).
+Cython is required to compile dataRead module for reading quickly exotic data (not byte aligned or containing hidden bytes) or only a list of channels.
+However, if cython compilation fails, bitarray becomes required (slower, pure python and maybe not so robust as not so much tested).

 Export requirements (optional): scipy, csv, h5py, xlwt(3), openpyxl, pandas

-Mdfconverter user interface requires PyQt
+Mdfconverter graphical user interface requires PyQt (versions 4 or 5)

 Installation:
 =============